Jack Parsons: Embracing Thelema; advancing JATO and foundation of Aerojet: 1939–1942

 In January 1939, John and Frances Baxter, a brother and sister who had befriended Jack and Helen Parsons, took Jack to the Church of Thelema on Winona Boulevard, Hollywood, where he witnessed the performance of The Gnostic Mass.
 Celebrants of the church had included Hollywood actor John Carradine and gay rights activist Harry Hay.
-Parsons was intrigued, having already heard of Thelema's founder and Outer Head of the Ordo Templi Orientis (O.T.O.), Aleister Crowley, after reading a copy of Crowley's text Konx om Pax (1907).
+Parsons was intrigued, having already heard of Thelema's founder and Outer Head of Ordo Templi Orientis (O.T.O.), Aleister Crowley, after reading a copy of Crowley's text Konx om Pax (1907).

 Parsons was introduced to leading members Regina Kahl, Jane Wolfe, and Wilfred Talbot Smith at the mass.
 Feeling both "repulsion and attraction" for Smith, Parsons continued to sporadically attend the Church's events for a year.
 He continued to read Crowley's works, which increasingly interested him, and encouraged Helen to read them.
 Parsons came to believe in the reality of Thelemic magick as a force that could be explained through quantum physics.
 He tried to interest his friends and acquaintances in Thelema, taking science fiction writers Jack Williamson and Cleve Cartmill to a performance of The Gnostic Mass.
 Although they were unimpressed, Parsons was more successful with Grady Louis McMurtry, a young Caltech student he had befriended, as well as McMurtry's fiancée Claire Palmer, and Helen's sister Sara "Betty" Northrup.

 Jack and Helen were initiated into the Agape Lodge, the renamed Church of Thelema, in February 1941.
 Parsons adopted the Thelemic motto of Thelema Obtenteum Proedero Amoris Nuptiae, a Latin mistranslation of "The establishment of Thelema through the rituals of love".
 The initials of this motto spelled out T.O.P.A.N., also serving as the declaration "To Pan".
 Commenting on Parsons' errors of translation, in jest Crowley said that "the motto which you mention is couched in a language beyond my powers of understanding".
 Parsons also adopted the Thelemic title Frater T.O.P.A.N—with T.O.P.A.N represented in Kabbalistic numerology as 210—the name with which he frequently signed letters to occult associates—while Helen became known as Soror Grimaud.
 Smith wrote to Crowley saying that Parsons was "a really excellent man ...
 He has an excellent mind and much better intellect than myself ...
 JP is going to be very valuable".
 Wolfe wrote to German O.T.O. representative Karl Germer that Parsons was "an A1 man ...
 Crowleyesque in attainment as a matter of fact", and mooted Parsons as a potential successor to Crowley as Outer Head of the Order.
 Crowley concurred with such assessments, informing Smith that Parsons "is the most valued member of the whole Order, with no exception!"